 - Ask about conditions that make the gait abnormality worse (ie, walking in darkness or walking upstairs).

-- Ask about weakness involving ...
+- Ask about weakness involving other parts ...